 Objectives of the master

-The Master aims to provide post-graduate specialist training in food security and human development.
+The Master aims to provide post-graduate specialist training in food security, human development and sustainability.

-The training process involves the acquisition of high theoretical and practical skills in the field of applied statistical analysis, research methods, development economics, rural development, food security, and human development.
+The training process involves the acquisition of high theoretical and practical skills in the field of applied statistical analysis, research methods, development and environmental economics, empowering rural people, food security and equity, and sustainable human development.

 Course of the Master